vishalanandl177/DRF-API-Logger/docs/compliance.rst

 - Use ``DRF_API_LOGGER_DEFAULT_DATABASE`` to write logs to a dedicated database.
 - Enable encryption at rest and backups on the database platform.
 - Limit database and Django admin access with least-privilege roles.
 - Define retention and deletion jobs for old log rows.
+The package includes ``python manage.py prune_api_logs --days 30 --dry-run`` and ``python manage.py prune_api_logs --days 30 --batch-size 1000`` for dry-run-first, batched deletion.
 - Avoid storing request or response bodies for endpoints that handle regulated data unless there is a documented business need.